Salmon Piccata with Rice and Honey Buttered Carrots

 Cook the Rice

 Rinse rice until water runs clear.
-Bring water to a boil with Better Than Bouillon, then stir in rice, olive oil, and salt.
-Cover, reduce heat, and simmer for 18–20 minutes.
+In a saucepan, bring chicken broth to a boil with salt and olive oil.
+Stir in rice, cover, and reduce heat to low.
+Simmer 18–20 minutes until tender.
 Fluff with a fork and keep covered until ready to serve.

 Prepare the Carrots

-Boil baby carrots for about 5 minutes until just tender, then drain.
+Boil baby carrots in salted water for 5 minutes, until just tender.
+Drain.
 In the same pot, melt butter and stir in honey.
-Simmer briefly until slightly thickened.
+Simmer briefly until slightly thickened, then toss carrots to coat.

 Cook the Salmon

-Season salmon with salt and pepper, lightly dust with flour.
-In a skillet, heat olive oil and butter.
-Sear salmon flesh-side down, covered, for 4 minutes.
-Flip to skin-side down and cook 4 more minutes.
+Pat salmon dry and season with salt and pepper.
+Lightly dust both sides with flour.
+In a skillet, heat olive oil and butter over medium-high heat.
+Place salmon flesh-side down, cover, and sear 4 minutes.
+Flip to skin-side down and cook 4 minutes more.
 Flip once more, remove skin, and set salmon aside.

 Make the Piccata Sauce

 In the same skillet, sauté garlic for 1 minute.
-Add lemon juice and broth, simmer, then stir in capers.
-Whisk in butter and half the parsley until smooth.
+Add lemon juice and chicken broth; bring to a simmer.
+Stir in capers, then whisk in butter and half the parsley until smooth.
+Season with salt and pepper to taste.

 Finish and Serve

-Return salmon to skillet and spoon sauce over to reheat.
-Serve over rice with honey-glazed carrots on the side.
+Return salmon to the skillet and spoon sauce over to reheat.
+Serve salmon over the rice, with honey-glazed carrots on the side.
 Garnish with remaining parsley.

 Rinse the rice under cold water until the water runs clear.
 In a saucepan, bring water to a boil and stir in 2 teaspoons of Better than Bullion base.
 Add the rice, olive oil, and salt.
 Reduce the heat, cover, and simmer for 18-20 minutes until the rice is cooked and the liquid is absorbed.
 Fluff the rice with a fork and keep it covered until serving.